 How are you paralyzed; by hope or is it something else?

-Taking it further: Maybe you have enough of the poker for a while and feel you deserve better (Which by the way you absolutely do) so you venture into the room for a while… but, as things start to get darker and darker, as the light from the poker dims, it gets scarier because you didn’t know if anything dangerous lurks… maybe something that’s worse for you is out there, and maybe you’re actually making the situation worse.
+Taking it further: Maybe you have enough of the poker for a while and feel you deserve better.
+(Which by the way you absolutely do.)
+So, you venture into the room for a while.
+As things start to get darker and darker.
+Then the light from the poker dims, it gets scarier because you don’t know if anything dangerous lurks.
+Maybe something that’s worse for you is out there, and maybe you’re actually making the situation worse.
 Maybe there are more pokers, with hotter fire that go deeper.

-Our brain knows that on one hand it is stressed and maybe even in danger on a day to day basis, but the unknown seems more dangerous because our brains are hard wired to be concerned with the unknown, to be cautious of it.
-And, typically we’ve been conditioned through manipulation and coercion, emotional abuse and other situations that we will not be able to handle ourselves.
-So because we’ve not experienced that path yet… the one of less depression and more hope… and because we’ve not found the light to brighten the darkest room, our brains become uncomfortable, and want to go “home”
+Our brain knows that, on one hand, it is stressed and maybe even in danger on a day to day basis.
+But in the unknown scenario above, it perceives more danger in the dark room.
+Our brains are hard wired to be concerned with the unknown, to be cautious of it.
+Typically we’ve been conditioned, through manipulation and coercion, emotional abuse and other situations, that we will not be able to handle ourselves.
+So because we’ve not experienced that dark room’s path yet, our brains become uncomfortable, and want to go “home.”
+The room that promised less depression and more hope, is unknown.
+We’ve not found the light to brighten the room.
+And our brains send “danger” or stress signals.

-With all of this said, paralyzed by hope – seems to ring true to some extent but I think it speaks more to the after reflection.
+With all of this said, paralyzed by hope seems to ring true to some extent, but I think it speaks more to the after reflection.
 As in from a “been through looking back on it” stand point.
-From a pure word stand point – it also would seem to speak more to the anxiety and less to the depression.
-Which is also only illustrating this person’s experience… I couldn’t fathom to begin to extrapolate what it was like for them from one quote, I know for me… the journey out has been a wild ride… but I tried my best to leave the lights on for others.
+From a pure word stand point, it also would seem to speak more to the anxiety and less to the depression.
+Which is also only illustrating this person’s experience… I couldn’t begin to extrapolate what it was like for them from one quote.
+I know for me… the journey out has been a wild ride.
+And I’ve tried my best to leave the lights on for others.

-If you are looking for more perspectives on depression, whether it affects you or someone you love, join our support group here: Perspectives Through Broken Glass – Guided Group
+If you are looking for more perspectives on depression, join our support group here: Perspectives Through Broken Glass – Guided Group

 Find more support from the experts that I work directly with here: